EESSI/docs/docs/test-suite/writing-portable-tests.md

 },
 ```

 In practice, one will rarely hard-code this `valid_systems` string.
 Instead, we have a hook [filter_valid_systems_by_device_type](TODO API REF).
 It does the above, and a bit more: it also checks if the module that the test is generated for is CUDA-enabled (in case of a test for `NVIDIA` GPUs), and _only then_ will it generate a GPU-based test.
-This hook is mandatory for all tests (even if just to declare they need a CPU to run).
+Calling this hook is mandatory for all tests (even if just to declare they need a CPU to run).

 Another aspect is that not all systems may be able to run tests of all of the standard `SCALES`.
 Thus, a test can also declare it needs a certain _scale_.
 I.e. a test for the `16_nodes` scale clearly needs a partition with at least 16 nodes.
 This is taken care of by the [filter_supported_scales](TODO API REF) hook.
-This hook is mandatory for all tests.
+Calling this hook is also mandatory for all tests.

 There may be other hooks that facilitate valid system selection for your tests, but please check the [API documentation](TODO: INSERT REFERENCE TO API DOCS) for a full list.

-#### Requesting sufficient memory
+#### Requesting sufficient memory (mandatory)

 When developing the test, we don't know how much memory the node will have on which it will run.
 However, we _do_ know how much our application _needs_.